 Croatia adopted Euros as official currency as of January 1st, 2023.
 You can pay for all goods and services with the same currency used in most European countries.

 Croatia became a member of EU in July 2013, but it took us another decade to also enter the monetary union.
-Our old currency Kuna is no longer in use.
+Since 2023, our old currency Kuna is no longer in use.
 Old banknotes can still be exchanged until 2026.

-This article will give you a brief rundown of old Croatian currency Kuna and some tips and tricks to pay conveniently and save money.
+This article will give you a brief rundown of old Croatian currency Kuna, but also some tips and tricks to pay conveniently and save money.

 About Kuna – HRK Croatian Currency